fatgenius/Data-analysis-by-python/README.md

 first install pillow
 in the setting must enable the pipline to process image also set the pic location
 ##readlink -f to check the file path

+or do it in the shell
+scrapy crawl sportsdirect --set FEED_URI=product_image.jl --set IMAGES_STORE=images